relic374/soundtracker/README.md

 ## linux build instructions

+note that when cloning this repo, you'll need to use --recursive to also clone the dependencies. i.e `git clone --recursive https://github.com/host12prog/soundtracker.git`

 on your distro you'll need CMake, Git and a C++ compiler. run the following commands:
 ```